Balancing Home and Business Life—Without Superpowers

 Balancing Home and Business

-Balancing Home and Business Life without Having Super Powers
+Balancing Home and Business Life

 For moms who work from home, balancing the home and business sides of their lives can feel downright impossible, especially when the reason they began working from home was so they could spend more time with family.

 However, many home businesses actually fail because moms don’t manage to balance business and home life.
-How can you juggle your family’s needs, your business needs and occasionally find some time for your needs without being a super hero?
+How can you juggle your family’s needs, your business needs and occasionally find some time for your needs without being a superhero?

-The first thing any mom should do to achieve balance is toget the family involved.
+The first thing any mom should do to achieve balance is to get the family involved.
 If your children and husband support you, you will find that they interrupt less often and are more likely to pitch in to get household chores done.
 You’re probably thinking that will happen the day the moon turns to blue cheese, right?

 However, if you mention that you need to get a major project done and will be able to buy a pizza and rent a video when you are paid, you may be surprised at how quickly everyone pitches in to help out.